Protect your Android against viruses and malware with Avast One

 AutoSandbox analyzes files in isolation for 15 seconds to make sure they’re safe.

 CyberCapture forwards downloaded files to Avast for detailed threat analysis.

 Behavioral Shield watches your software for any signs of a malware infection.

 Web Shield and Mail Shield protect you against threats in your network traffic or inbox, including phishing and spoofing attacks.

-Windows Defender is good enough if you use the internet minimally, and if you rely only on Windows' own tools.
+Windows Defender is good enough if you use the internet minimally, and if you rely only on Microsoft's own tools.
 (Occasionally, malware is passed along via a USB drive, but the vast majority of infections come from internet activity.)

 Windows Defender is also good enough to serve as a backup should your antivirus subscription run out and you are unable to renew.
 That is Windows Defender's role: It's a backup in lieu of a proper antivirus product.

 For more extensive browsing and internet protection, especially if you use sensitive personal data when you shop or bank online, you need a third-party antivirus tool to provide more comprehensive protection.
 When you enter personal data online, you’ll be much more secure when you encrypt your data with a free VPN — one of many useful tools you’ll find in Avast One.

 Remember, standard viruses and standard malware aren’t the only thing to watch out for — unknown or new malware strains, phishing scams, and other threats can compromise your privacy and security.